 Other fierce females who got our minds (and hearts) moving were Judith Bernstein and her aggressively phallic drawings on view at the Miami Beach Convention Center and Brooklyn-based furniture designer Katie Stout’s goddess lamps at Design Miami/.
 Dedicated to women asserting ownership over their bodies, the odd-looking figures were utterly empowering.

-"AMERICA'S PLAYGROUND" PHOTO BY KRIS TAMBURELLO/COURTESY OF FAENA; PRADA MODE PHOTOS BY BRYAN BEDDER/GETTY IMAGES FOR PRADA; KAWS X CAMPANA EXHIBITION PHOTO BY JAMES HARRIS; JUDY CHICAGO PHOTO COURTESY OF JUDY CHICAGO PRIVATE COLLECTION
+Photography by: "AMERICA'S PLAYGROUND" PHOTO BY KRIS TAMBURELLO/COURTESY OF FAENA; PRADA MODE PHOTOS BY BRYAN BEDDER/GETTY IMAGES FOR PRADA; KAWS X CAMPANA EXHIBITION PHOTO BY JAMES HARRIS; JUDY CHICAGO PHOTO COURTESY OF JUDY CHICAGO PRIVATE COLLECTION